 You may use the “Reverse DNS” link on the “Remote Access” tab in the Linode Manager.
 Please note that the value you specify needs to match an A record or CNAME in DNS pointing to your Linode’s IP address.
 It may take up to 48 hours for reverse DNS updates to take effect.

 Why does my Linode keep crashing?

-You may be running out of memory.
+You may be running out of memory, disk space, or other resources.
 Have a look at our troubleshooting guide for tips on diagnosing problems and easy steps for fixing common issues.

 Why is my connection to my Linode slow or broken?

 First, check to be sure that the service (SSH, HTTP, etc.) you’re trying to access is running.
 If your Linode runs a firewall, check your firewall rules to ensure that you’re allowing traffic to the desired destination.
 If this doesn’t help, generate MTR reports to and from your Linode, and submit them via the “Support” tab in the Linode Manager.
 You may need to use Lish if you’re having problems reaching your Linode via normal networking.

 How can I upgrade or downgrade my Linode?

 Resizing your Linode is automated via the “Resize” tab in the Linode Manager, pending availability for the plan you wish to move to in your datacenter.
 If you’re downgrading, please make sure you’ve resized your disk images to fit within your desired plan’s disk space allocation before issuing the resize job.
 For more information, refer to our guide on resizing a Linode

 How can I test downloads speeds from different datacenters?

 You may use our speed test page to check latency and download speeds from your location to each of our datacenters.
 Many customers with a large Asia-Pacific presence find that our Singapore and Tokyo facilities work best, while those with a visitor base in Europe tend to prefer our London or Frankfurt datacenters.